wrp/smtx/README.rst

 Introduction
 ============

-sttm is the Simple Terminal Manager
+smtx is the Simple Modal Terminal Multiplexer

 Quickstart
 ==========

-sttm is a window manager.
-When first started, sttm creates a single window with a pty running the program specified in SHELL.
-Entering the `MOD` keysequence (default is `CTRL+g`) will put sttm in `command` mode, in which key sequences are interpreted to manipulate the windows.
+smtx is a window manager.
+When first started, smtx creates a single window with a pty running the program specified in SHELL.
+Entering the `MOD` keysequence (default is `CTRL+g`) will put smtx in `command` mode, in which key sequences are interpreted to manipulate the windows.
 To transition back to `keypress` mode, you may press `RETURN`, `MOD`, or `ESC`.
 Pressing `ESC` or `RETURN` transitions